elves/elvish.io/src/ref/language.md

 documentation :)

 This is a reference manual for the Elvish programming language.
 It is written in a not-so-formal style, but nonetheless tries to be precise.
+When it becomes impossible to do both in the same doc, the informal explanations will spin into tutorials and this doc will be made more formal.

 Examples for one construct might use (the most familiar form of) another construct that will be introduced later in the text, so familiarity with the